choishingwan/PRS-Tutorial/docs/prsice.md

-Over the following three pages you can run three devoted PRS programs, which automate many of the steps from the previous page that used a sequence of PLINK functions (plus some QC steps from earlier pages).
+Over the following three pages you can run three dedicated PRS programs, which automate many of the steps from the previous page that used a sequence of PLINK functions (plus some QC steps from earlier pages).
 On this page you will run a PRS analysis using PRSice-2, which implements the standard C+T method.

 This analysis assumes that you have the following files: